Investment approvals

 • the Great Barrier Reef Marine Park

-• a water resource, in relation to coal seam gas development and large coal mining development.
+• a water resource, in relation to unconventional gas development and large coal mining development.

 Significant impact depends on the sensitivity, intensity, value, quality, duration, magnitude and geographic extent of actions.

-Will your project have a significant impact on the environment?
+Will your project have a significant impact on a matter of national environmental significance?

 This field is required.

-Applicable regulation: Environment Protection & Biodiversity Conservation Act 1999
+Applicable legislation: Environment Protection and Biodiversity Conservation Act 1999

 For more information see the fact sheet

-Relevant authority: Department of Agriculture, Water and the Environment
+Relevant authority: Department of Climate Change, Energy, the Environment and Water

-Will your project involve the disposal or abandonment of waste and other matter at sea?
+Will your project involve the deliberate disposal or abandonment of wastes or other matter at sea?

-Will your project involve the disposal or abandonment of waste and other matter at sea?
+Will your project involve the deliberate disposal or abandonment of wastes or other matter at sea?

 This field is required.

-Applicable regulation: Environment Protection (Sea Dumping) Act 1981
+Applicable legislation: Environment Protection (Sea Dumping) Act 1981

 For more information see the fact sheet.

-Relevant authority: Department of Agriculture, Water and the Environment
+Relevant authority: Department of Climate Change, Energy, the Environment and Water

 This field is required.

-Applicable regulation: The Australian Radiation Protection And Nuclear Safety Act 1998
+Applicable legislation: Australian Radiation Protection and Nuclear Safety Act 1998

 For more information see the fact sheet.